-Where the mean μ and the standard deviation σ are calculate over the vectors of the entire dataset.
+Where the mean μv and the standard deviation σv are calculated over the vectors of the entire dataset.

 Variable frame-length method

-In this method, the features vector is extracted very similarly as in the fixed frame-length method.
+In this method, the feature vector is extracted very similarly as in the fixed frame-length method.
 Except that the frame length is not fixed but is calculated as the intervals in which there is sound activity.

-In the case of a variable frame-length method, we have to implement an activity detector which tell us when the frame begins (activity) and when it ends (no activity).
+In the case of the variable frame-length method, we have to implement an activity detector which tell us when the frame begins (activity) and when it ends (no activity).
 The decision is based on the energy and is calculated for every file as this:

 The energy is smoothed using the matlab command E = smooth(x.^2,Fs/10); , where x is the preprocessed signal and Fs the sampling frequency.